amystamile-usgs/asc-public-docs/docs/concepts/isis-fundamentals/bit-types.md

     Increasing the Bit-Type of a cube will increase the file size.

-### Decreasing the Bit Type of a Cube
+### Decreasing the Bit-Type of a Cube

-Decreasing the bit type of a cube is a bit trickier because the range of data in a larger bit type cube probably does not fit easily in the decreased range of the smaller bit type.
+Decreasing the bit-type of a cube is a bit trickier because the range of data in a larger bit-type cube probably does not fit easily in the decreased range of the smaller bit-type.
 In this case, you must supply the minimum and maximum values of the input file to convert to valid DNs in the output file.
 The values will then be stretched (scaled) as necessary to fit into the reduced data range.
-To perform this operation, you must know the range of the input data and provide that information to the application that is used to reduce the bit type.
+To perform this operation, you must know the range of the input data and provide that information to the application that is used to reduce the bit-type.

 1. Get statistics for your image: Run **stats** to get the data range: